 - Damaged Ballots which are unable to be processed through the election tally system.
 These must be manually duplicated prior to tabulation.
 Damaged ballots occur when ballots arrive torn or damaged and cannot be processed through the vote tabulation equipment.

-- Provisional Ballots issued at the 47 In-Person Voting Sites on Election Day.
+- Provisional Ballots issued at the Vote Centers on Election Day.
 These ballots must be individually researched to determine eligibility.
-Provisional ballots are issued at In-Person Voting Sites to voters whose names are not on the voter file.
+Provisional ballots are issued at Vote Centers to voters whose names are not on the voter file.

 - Remade ballots occur when voters cast ballots outside their assigned voting precinct.
 If a contest or contests on a provisional ballot do not represent those contests offered on the voter’s assigned precinct ballot, the ballot is remade to include only those votes cast that correspond with those offered in the assigned precinct.